-The reason staff is recommending minimal revisions to the MHAC program and other existing quality programs is so that it can focus on future policy development to establish quality strategies and performance goals under the Total Cost of Care (TCOC) Model ("TCOC Model"), which will be effective beginning in CY 2019.
-Staff will work with key stakeholders to develop new approaches for reducing HACs in Maryland for RY 2021 and beyond that support the goals of the TCOC Model.
+The reason staff is recommending minimal revisions to the MHAC program as well as the other existing quality programs is so that it can focus on future policy development to establish quality strategies and performance goals under the Total Cost of Care (TCOC) Model ("TCOC Model"), which will be effective beginning in CY 2019.
+Staff will work with key stakeholders to develop new approaches for reducing hospital-acquired conditions in Maryland for RY 2021 and beyond that support the goals of the TCOC Model.
 Specifically, new approaches will evaluate Maryland hospital performance relative to the nation, while at the same time affording the State the opportunity to be aggressive and progressive in its program(s).
-To accomplish this redesign, which will necessitate the discontinuation of the MHAC program in its current form, staff will convene a subgroup of the Performance Measurement Workgroup (PMWG) that will consider 1) measurement selection, which will include evaluating movement to CMS HAC measures, as well as retaining various PPC measures or adopting other complication measures that cover important all-payer clinical areas that may not be addressed by the CMS HAC programs; and 2) methodological concerns, which will include appropriate risk adjustment, scoring, and scaling, and reasonable performance targets.
+To accomplish this redesign, which will necessitate the discontinuation of the MHAC program in its current form, staff will convene a subgroup of the Performance Measurement Work Group that will consider 1) measurement selection, which will include evaluating movement to CMS hospital-acquired condition measures, as well as retaining various PPC measures or adopting other complication measures that cover important all-payer clinical areas that may not be addressed by the CMS hospital-acquired condition programs; and 2) methodological concerns, which will include appropriate risk adjustment, scoring, and scaling, and reasonable performance targets.